branch-point/mas/README.md

 # MAS server and web app

+_NOTE:_ This hobby project is archived.
+Can't be recommended for any kind of general use.

 MAS is a web group chat application with a sleek windowed UI.

-_NOTE:_ The project is archived.
-Can't be recommended for any kind of general use.

 For more info: